w3c/w3c-website-redesign-documentation/about-studio-24.md

 In his spare time, Carlos writes [Inclusive by Design](https://superdupercritical.com/), where he gathers a decade of knowledge and experience packed into short, thoughtful and actionable posts on accessibility and inclusive practices.

-### Marie Manandise, Senior Front-end Developer
+### Marie Manandise, Senior Web Developer

-#### Role: CMS Development lead
+#### Role: CMS lead

 Marie first started coding as part of her biology degree course, during which she learned Pascal.
 A few years later, she woke up with the urge to make websites for a living.
 She took courses to turn her scripting skills into website building ones and started straight away as a freelance web developer.

-Marie now has 6 years’ experience as a front-end developer.
-She can work with any PHP based CMS but has been working almost exclusively with WordPress for the past few years.
+Marie joined Studio 24 in 2016 and has focussed on PHP development and Wordpress CMS projects.

 She is a big believer in coding best practices and often thinks that, when it comes to web design or development, ‘less is more’.